Arsoni5t/Peace/README.md

 The water is a place I find peace and serenity and I want to recreate that using JS and HTML5.

 ## Functionality
-Random fish will be swimming around  in the background and foreground, upon button presses, the user will be able to add fish that swim through the scene.
+User will navigate a dolphin sprite around a moving ocean scenescape and clean up the debris so only fish are left in the ocean.

 ## MVPs
      In Peace, users will be able to:
-     * View a variety of tropical fish swimming around.
+     * View a variet of implied fish objects swimming around.

-     * Create fish with the tap of a keyboard button.
+     * Increase and decrease the speed of the background movement.
-         * Different buttons will generate different kinds/colors of fish

-     * Listen to calming, ambient sounds.
+     * Move animated dolphin sprite and eliminate trash objects out of the water.

 ## Wireframe
 ![](https://webfilms-films.s3.amazonaws.com/ezgif.com-gif-maker.gif)

 ## Architecture and Technology
      * Use paper.js to create animations of fish swimming in the water
-     * Howler.js will be implemented for audio
+     * JavaScript and CSS animations to move the dolphin sprite around the canvas window

 ## Implementation Timeline
     DAY 1: